EXTENDED BUSINESS HOURS

 Safety Concerns:

 Excessive heat can damage the internal components of your hood, reducing its lifespan and efficiency.
-Something to consider is heat damage due to improper installation may not be covered by some warranties.
+Something to consider is that heat damage due to improper installation may not be covered by some warranties.

 Aesthetic Damage: